awsdocs/amazon-efs-user-guide/doc_source/accessingmetrics.md

 **To access metrics from the AWS CLI**

 +  Use the [http://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html](http://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command with the `--namespace "AWS/EFS"` namespace\.
-For more information, see the [AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.
+For more information, see the [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.

 **To access metrics from the CloudWatch API**